Skip to content

 key: token

-The JWT token must identify your Conjur host, be compatible with your configured Conjur JWT authenticator, and meet all the Conjur JWT guidelines.
+The JWT token must identify your Secrets Manager host, be compatible with your configured Secrets Manager JWT authenticator, and meet all the Secrets Manager JWT guidelines.

 You can use an external JWT issuer or the Kubernetes API server to create the token.
 For example, a Kubernetes service account token can be created with this command: